ilhamsg7/dot-assessment-test/readme.md

     ```bash
     pnpm install
    ```
-3. Setup your database in .env file
+3. Copy .env.example to .env
+    ```bash
+        cp .env.example .env
     ```
+4. Setup your database in .env file
+    ```
         DATABASE_URL=mysql://your_username:your_password@localhost:3306/your_database
     ```
-3. Migrate and run seeder for database
+5. Migrate and run seeder for database
     ```bash
         pnpx migrate  dev
     ```